Metadata

 2.1.3 Write scenefiles

 Finally, we write the scenes to XML files which can be read by HELIOS++ to execute the simulations.
 We give a name to each file and write the content of the scenes we built in the previous step to the files.
-Click on the plus sign to the left of the cell if you need help.
+Expand the deactivated code cell below if you need help.

 scenefiles = ['', '']